TopSpectrum/rails_multisite/README.md

 (
   `federation_database_id`  BIGINT NOT NULL,  -- The id of the parent (federation.federation_sites) `host_name`               VARCHAR(255),     -- The hostname that rails sees (ex: smyers.net)
+  `database`                VARCHAR(255),     -- The database name to use for this host name.
+                                              -- If null, defaults to parent value.
+                                              -- If both parent/child are null, defaults to your `database.yml` value.

   PRIMARY KEY(`host_name`)                    -- This is the primary entry point to this dataset.
 );